SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 + Possible To Do: Set a shorter RPC timeout
 + To Do: Update heart beat AppendEntries Parameters.
 + To Do: Drain the Service channel when I switch out of leader.
 + To Do: Move the resetting of heartbeat timer to beginning of sendAppendEnries RPC function.
-Anytime I send, I should reset that timer.
+Anytime I send, I should reset that timer => Actually, I dont' think this is right since you might be only talking to a single server (figurign out how to update), but still need to send heartbeats to other servers.

 Possible Option:
 + Handle all client interrupts and timer interrupts within a selection function.